 The Bank maintains the capital ratios and Liquidity Coverage Ratio (LCR) above the regulatory requirements as required under Basel III.
-For Net Stable Funding Ratio (NSFR), banking institutions are required to report the NSFR under the observation period effective from June 2015.
-In July 2019, BNM has issued the final NSFR policy document, which will be effective from 1 July 2020 where banking institutions are expected to maintain a minimal NSFR of 100% at the consolidated level i.e. at RHB Banking Group level.
+For Net Stable Funding Ratio (NSFR), BNM has issued the final NSFR policy document, which will be effective from 1 July 2020 where banking institutions are expected to maintain a minimum NSFR of 100% at the consolidated level i.e. at RHB Banking Group level.